ossf/package-manager-best-practices/review/npm.md

 The following commands treat the lock file as read-only:

 1. [`npm ci`](https://docs.npmjs.com/cli/v8/commands/npm-ci), used to
-   install a project and its dependencies
+   install a project and its dependencies,

 1. [`npm install-ci-test`](https://docs.npmjs.com/cli/v8/commands/npm-install-ci-test),
    used to install a project and run tests.